CommunityHiQ/Instructions/README.md

 Input and output classes of the task are located to their own files.

+## Version numbering

+Version numbers are in SemVer format, which means that three numbers are used and any additional numbers are ignored, so 1.0.1 is the same as 1.0.1.14.
+However, the use of these numbers differs from SemVer.
+Generally speaking, development should start from version number 0.1.0 and the first version that is merged to master should be version 1.0.0.
+During development the developer can increase the third number as they wish.
+When the pull request is accepted and is merged to master, the reviewer should increment the second number by one and set the third number to zero - unless the change is a breaking one, which means that updating the frends task (likely) needs to be done manually.
+This can happen if the return properies or task parameters change, of if the task changed to a .NET Standard version.
+In this case the reviewer incrementes the first version number and sets the two other to zero.

 ## Pattern for naming:

 Task name = What the task does? (eg. DownloadFile OR CreateZipArchive)